Tubing a lazy river

 “I don't even feel the heat here,” said my friend Adele.
 “You'd never guess it was 95.”

-from its confluence with the Mississippi in Anoka and 113 miles from its start in Lake Mille Lacs.
+confluence with the Mississippi in Anoka and 113 miles from its start in Lake Mille Lacs.

 On warm weekends, Country Camping Tent & RV Park keeps its two vans going nonstop, shuttling tubes and people to Martin's Landing, from which they make the two-mile float back to the campground.
 Usually, it takes two or three hours.